MaayanLab/geo2enrichr/README.md

 See `DEPLOY.md`.

 *(c) 2015.
-Ma'ayan Laboratory for Systems Biology - Icahn School of Medicine at Mount Sinai.*
+Ma'ayan Laboratory for Computational Systems Biology - Icahn School of Medicine at Mount Sinai.*